Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ## Open Topics
-- The Package is tested with two devices in master-slave logic, but duplicating like described above is pretty inconvenient.
-Therefore the structure structure should be improved.
-See [#11](/../../issues/11) for details and status.
-- I'm receiving values for the Slave by just duplicating the secret `device-status-x`, the corresponding REST-sensor and filter-sensors.
-Also the "Filter Notification" needs to be extended.
-However, this is not documented above.
 - I am not able to provide a custom integration.
 However, others managed to do so.
 You can find the official Integration on Github: **[ambientika](https://github.com/ambientika) / [HomeAssistant-integration-for-Ambientika](https://github.com/ambientika/HomeAssistant-integration-for-Ambientika)** and on [HACS](https://www.hacs.xyz/).
 - This package and the official integration is depending on the cloud with all advantages and disadvantages.
 If you like to get a local control of your device, you might check this repository: [sragas / ambientika-local-control](https://github.com/sragas/ambientika-local-control).
 But the documentation is not on the desired level which makes this a more advanced and sophisticated approach.
 - A [Template-Fan](https://www.home-assistant.io/integrations/fan.template/) may be a thing.
 But I'm not sure, if this makes any sense with this device.